DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

             the database), READ (to read information from a record in the database), UPDATE (to change a record's information in the database) and DELETE (to remove a record from the database).

+CRUD commands correlate to the HTTP methods in REST API: Many
+    programming languages (like SQL) and protocols (like HTTP) have their own equivalent of CRUD, often with slight variations in what they do.
+For example, CRUD commands (Create, Read, Update, and Delete) map/correlate to the HTTP protocol’s POST, GET, PUT, and DELETE methods respectively.
+CRUD commands (CREATE, READ, UPDATE and DELETE) also correlate to the INSERT, SELECT, UPDATE and DELETE commands of SQL respectively.
+    Note: REST APIs REST APIs are not limited to CRUD functions as long as they use the appropriate HTTP method.
+Example: REST API can still allow clients to reboot a server, a command that does not equate to any of the four CRUD commands.
+Look at the below table for more explanation:
+        CRUD                            Corresponding                   Corresponding
+        operation/command               HTTP Methods                    SQL commands
+            Create                        PUT/POST                          INSERT
+            Read                          GET                               SELECT
+            Update                        PUT/PATCH                         UPDATE
+            Delete                        DELETE                            DELETE